drdreo/nest-hono-adapter/README.md

 ### Problems

 For some reason, the response / ctx is not correctly propagated when calling the adapter methods.
 Instead, an async function is passed around, e.g. to the `reply()`.
+Seems to be something like the next() handler function.

 `getRequestHostname` and co. seem to get the correct HonoContext.